Ulnar claw: Treatment

 Treatments excluding surgery can include physical therapy and occupational therapy rehabilitation.
 Range of motion can be regained by using hand splints to stretch the impaired hand and to prevent overstretching.
 Using splints will initiate flexion in the metacarpophalangeal joints while also allowing extensions and flexion in the interphalangeal joints, thus increasing range of motion.

 Beneficial exercise will be any that strengthens the interosseous muscles and lumbricals.
-By exercising individual fingers and thumb in adduction and abduction motion in pronation position, interosseous muscles will gain strength.
-Exercises to strengthen lumbricals, strengthen flexion in the metacarpophalangeal joint, and extension in the interphalangeal joints are beneficial.
-Repetitive motion of pronation and supination are also effective exercises for rehabilitation.
+By exercising individual fingers and thumb in adduction and abduction motion in pronation position, the interosseous muscles will gain strength.
+Exercises to strengthen lumbricals, flexion of the metacarpophalangeal joint, and extension in the interphalangeal joints are beneficial.
+Repetitive motions of pronation and supination are also effective exercises for rehabilitation.
 Exercising pronation and supination with a handle or screwdriver attachment will help stimulate the nerves.
 A lateral pinch and recurring grip can also be applied for supination and pronation.

 Incidence

 Older males are more likely to have ulnar mononeuropathy than females without regard to BMI.
 95% of females with a BMI less than a 22.0 have a higher risk of ulnar nerve damage from a lack of adipose “cushion”, and external compression at the elbow is a more important cause of ulnar mononeuropathy among females than males.
 Both males and females with high grip strength, such as string musicians, are more susceptible to ulnar mononeuropathy, as are those who experience severe or sustained compression of the ulnar nerve.